satakagi/TPAC2019-docs/WebGPIO_I2C.md

 They are also developing [learning / tutorial materials](https://tutorial.chirimen.org) for beginners of WebApps and IoT technology.

+The learning materials are used in seminars / courses for beginners such as [Web x IoT Makers Callenge](https://webiotmakers.github.io/) in Japan.

 ## Activity intention
 Rather than for practical IoT systems, for prototyping and learning materials / emvironments.